medvedevgroup/mutation-rate-intervals/README.md

 simulate_nucleotide_errors_v1.py.
 These perform both simulation and evaluation for theorem 5.

-Above we describe only the confidence interval module.
+Above we describe only the confidence interval modules.
 The simulation and evaluation programs are described in the reproducibility folder.